 Paying workers a fair wage, paying rent for a sustainable shop and creation studio in Manhattan, and using ethical materials just aren’t as cheap as one would hope!
 What you’re supporting is far beyond monetary worth, however.
 Not only are the products as cruelty-free as possible, the store itself is made from refurbished goods and old junk, so as to prevent garbage waste.
 Nothing is taken for granted!

 Initially, some of my vegan comrades were skeptical.
 They felt that wearing faux fur could send the wrong message and imply that fur of any sort is desirable and worth one’s appreciation.
 First of all, I strongly believe that my business is my business.
 If someone else misinterprets my actions, that’s not for me to control or for which I am responsible.
 Also, I rather do the ethical thing unbeknownst to others than do the (un)ethical thing that makes me any less happy.
 However, I did make an effort to keep the message present.
 If you look inside my new, ravishing coat, you will notice the message I requested in the lining:

 The most unexpected benefit of my special, hug-gable, cuddle-able coat?
-The effect it has on my anxiety levels.
+The affect it has on my anxiety levels.
 Wearing something heavy on top of me, along with the fluff I can stroke, has proven to be very calming and nerve-easing.
 Normal hoodies and jackets are good for this, but this coat has become my therapy peacock, so to speak.

 If you still have concerns regarding buying consciously and kindly, I hope you will rethink the issue.
 I will not resort to harassing anyone with photos of mangled foxes and claims of dog fur coats.
 If you’re reading this, you are likely fully aware of the perils of the fur industry.
 For some, it’s simply a matter of learning how to tell your friends, family, and local fur manufacturers that you’re not cool with the current standards of fashion.